 Islam as Further Fulfilment?

 Now Islam claims, in turn, to be a fulfilment of both Judaism and Christianity.
 Muslims believe that Allah sent many prophets before the final prophet Mohammad.
 [Note: "Allah" is just the Arabic word for God, used even by Christians in Lebanon and other countries.
+It is probably etymologically related to Elohim, the Hebrew word translated as `God' in the Bible.
 There are important theological differences between Islam and Christianity, but the name used for God is not one of them!]
 God has no sons or daughters.
-Instead Adam, Abraham, Moses, David, Mary, and Jesus were all prophets, speaking a message from Heaven, and that their religions were all essentially identical to Islam (allowing for minor differences in ritual observance to suit different times and places), but that their teachings were corrupted over time.
+Instead Adam, Abraham, Moses, David, Mary, and Jesus were all prophets, speaking a message from Heaven, and their religions were all essentially identical to Islam (allowing for minor differences in ritual observance to suit different times and places), but unfortunately their teachings were corrupted over time.
 According to Islam, Jesus is merely the second-most important prophet in history; he did not did not claim to be the Son of God or divine: